 This project is desk-based, and all data analysis will be undertaken computationally.
 Thus, data must be collected from online sources.
 There are many data repositories online with free-publicly accessible data that can be utilized.
 This provides a benefit as the time to pull down this data is much shorter than the time taken to harvest samples from the field, then grow and sequence them in the lab.
 Relatively few papers specifically focus on this massive wealth of data.
 The repository used by this project is the American-run National Center for Biotechnology Information (NCBI) genome database, specifically focusing on the bacterial samples for this project.
 This will provide a huge amount of data with which I can create novel analyses and draw new conclusions about how the evolutionary history shapes the relationships between bacteria.

 Another important database is the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.
 This is important as it holds data on the function of genes, these are grouped into “Orthologs” (KO values) of shared function.
 The database also has data on how these KOs fit into larger biological systems, such as metabolism.
 These are called “pathways”.
-With this information, i can directly correlate the genes expressed in the online bacterial samples to their potential functions in the bacteria and thus, draw conclusions about how those functions could shape relationships with potential hosts and other bacteria in the environment.
+With this information, i can directly correlate the genes possessed by different species of bacteria to their potential functions in the bacteria and thus, draw conclusions about how those functions could shape relationships with potential hosts and other bacteria in the environment.
 Specifically, grouped analysis comparing genera will be done to visualise how the evolutionary differences between genera can cause differential gene expression.

 The data will need to be transformed between these two databases as first the genes must be isolated from the larger genome and then they must be “enriched” to turn those genes into KO pathways.
 Hence, this will require the use of both local tools, including R and potentially SQL, as well as online tools such as the Hawk Super Computer, ran by SuperComputing Wales.
 The module used to extract the genes or “annotate” the genomes will be EggNOG-mapper/2.1.12.
 This requires me to use command line code and bash scripting to create scripts that can be uploaded to “slurm” and ran on the supercomputer.
 For one genome to be annotated takes around 30 minutes, not including time to wait for the job to reach the front of the queue.
 This number is ideal for small datasets, but once thousands of online genomes need to be annotated this number is not sufficient.
 Therefore, it is a secondary item of this project to find a way to speed this process up, through refining existing scripts or possibly through finding alternatives, such as KofamKOALA.
 As mentioned, R will be used as the tool for data handling and visualisation.
 This mean that all of the packages on the CRAN repository can be used to assist this work.
 For example, the package EnrichKO can take the genes and produce the KO values and pathways so that analysis can be done and visualisations can be created.
 Other useful packages include: Tidyverse for data handling; flextable for tabulation and ggplot2 for visualisation.